caicai555/hzsi-website/_pages/cv.md

 1. **Web Scraping and API Integration**
     - Experienced in automated data collection from platforms such as Google, Wikipedia, iNaturalist, YouTube, and social media sites.
 2. **Text Mining with NLP**
-    - Proficient in word frequency analysis, sentiment analysis, topic modeling, and semantic analysis using tools like AntConc and word2vec.
+    - Proficient in word frequency analysis, sentiment analysis, topic modeling, and semantic analysis using tools like AntConc and word embeddings.
 3. **Network Analysis**
     - Skilled in analyzing complex networks using NetworkX, iGraph, Gephi, and CiteSpace.
 4. **Statistical Analysis**